Fishnfly/fishnfly.github.io/_posts/2026-04-23-netherlands-belgium-bulgaria-field-notes.md

 ## Amsterdam — When Systems Fail

+The timing made the contrast unavoidable.

+The city was still recovering from King’s Day.
+Streets were being cleared, evidence of the day’s scale—discarded items, temporary structures, remnants of excess—still visible throughout the city.

+Movement continued, systems adjusting, restoring order.

+Inside the Anne Frank House, that continuity ended.

 The Anne Frank House changed the scale.

 The space was small, quiet, contained.
 No system functioned here.
 No negotiation held.
 Law had collapsed.
 Visibility had become danger.